mardix/Voodoo/ReadMe.md

 And from there, Voodoo is going to do it's magic

-We have the application and the boostrap set, let's get to know the about the modules.
+We have the application and the boostrap set, let's get to know about the modules.

 ---

 ### Modules

 Modules are the second level of your application.
-Application are sets of Modules, well, Modules are set of MVC application.
+Application are sets of Modules and Modules are set of MVC application.

 Each module contains one set of MVC.
 By default Voodoo will fall back to `Main` module if a module is not specified.